Expertise:

 Dr. Gonzales Explains the Project

-“The western San Juan Mountains are a virtual warehouse of geologic wonders, and yet our understanding of the magmatic history has been limited.
-This is due to a lack of data, and the fact that some older age constraints are not reliable.
-The formation of magma bodies in the region made mountains, changed the courses of rivers, created mineral deposits and contributed to thermal springs.
-My research on the timing of magmatic events is the most extensive to date, and provides keen insight into the magmatic events over the past 80 million years.”
+"The western San Juan Mountains are a virtual warehouse of geologic wonders, yet our understanding of the magmatic history has been limited.
+This is due to a lack of data and the fact that some older age constraints are not reliable.
+The formation of magma bodies in the region made mountains, changed the courses of rivers, created mineral deposits, and contributed to thermal springs.
+My research on the timing of magmatic events is the most extensive to date and provides keen insight into the magmatic events over the past 80 million years."

 II.
 The Origin of Carbon Dioxide Gas in the Four Corners

-Since 2008, Dr. Gonzales has been conducting research on mantle rocks in the Navajo volcanic field that have high concentrations of carbonate minerals, suggesting a possible connection between these magmas and subsurface carbon dioxide reservoirs.
+Since 2008, Dr. Gonzales has been researching mantle rocks in the Navajo volcanic field with high concentrations of carbonate minerals, suggesting a possible connection between these magmas and subsurface carbon dioxide reservoirs.
 That research was the catalyst for ongoing research using noble gas isotopes to explore the origin of the carbon dioxide gas in the Four Corners.

-After a visit to a naturally carbonated spring in Gerolstein, Germany, Dr. Gonzales began to explore the idea that the high concentrations of carbon dioxide gas found in deep wells in southwestern Colorado might also have a connection to mantle magmas.
+After a visit to a naturally carbonated spring in Gerolstein, Germany, Dr. Gonzales began to explore the idea that the high concentrations of carbon dioxide gas found in deep wells in southwestern Colorado might also be connected to mantle magmas.

-In order to gain insight into the origin of carbon dioxide trapped in deep reservoirs in southwestern Colorado, Dr. Gonzales obtained a full spectrum of noble element isotope signatures (Ar, Ne, He, K, Xe) from subsurface gas samples.
+To gain insight into the origin of carbon dioxide trapped in deep reservoirs in southwestern Colorado, Dr. Gonzales obtained a full spectrum of noble element isotope signatures (Ar, Ne, He, K, Xe) from subsurface gas samples.
 Previous ideas held that the gases were created by thermal metamorphism of carbonate reservoir rocks or directly from magmas.
-The isotopic signatures of noble gases can provide insight into whether the isotope was generated by magmas, surface water or atmospheric sources or other sources in the earth’s crust.
+The isotopic signatures of noble gases can provide insight into whether the isotope was generated by magmas, surface water, atmospheric sources, or other sources in the Earth's crust.

-“This project is being done in collaboration with Kinder Morgan and Dr. Thomas Darrah at Ohio State University.
-Kinder Morgan is interested in the ultimate source of the gas, and provided support to conduct this research and involve undergraduate students from the Department of Geosciences.
+"This project is being done in collaboration with Kinder Morgan and Dr. Thomas Darrah at Ohio State University.
+Kinder Morgan is interested in the ultimate source of gas and has provided support to conduct this research and involve undergraduate students from the Department of Geosciences.
 The data for this research reveals a complex history that involved magmas that formed in the region from 80-5 million years ago.
-Noble gas isotopes provide important ‘tracers’ for understanding not only where the gas may have come from, but also its history.”
+Noble gas isotopes provide important 'tracers' for understanding where the gas may have come from and its history."

 "New Constraints on the Timing and History of Breccia Dikes in the Western San Juan Mountains, Southwestern Colorado," The Mountain Geologist, 56(4), 397-420, 2019